You Can Avoid the Harsh and Unfair Consequences of Traffic Violations by Speaking with an Experienced Virginia Traffic Violation Attorney Right Away

 Virginia is known for its high traffic volume.
 Many people from out of state either visit or pass through the Commonwealth every day.
 Anyone hailing from out of state should consider hiring local counsel to help them fight their traffic violations.

 Taking a plea to a charge in a foreign state or, worse, not showing up to court at all and ignoring the charge can have a devastating effect on you.
 Convictions for traffic violations go on your record and could be used against you at another time.
 Advanced computer technology allows states to learn about traffic violations from other jurisdictions.
-Accordingly, talking to a dedicated Virginia traffic violation lawyer about your case is essential.
+Accordingly, talking to a dedicated Virginia traffic violation attorney about your case is essential.
 Your attorney can help you by advising you of the law in Virginia and representing your best interests in court.

 Talk with a Proven Virginia Traffic Attorney from the Law Office of Michael A. Pignone Today

 For more than 20 years, Virginia traffic lawyer Michael A. Pignone has successfully represented clients facing serious traffic offenses such as DUI, DWI, reckless driving, speeding, driving on a suspended license, and driving with a restricted or forfeited license.
 As an experienced trial lawyer, Michael A. Pignone also handled some of Virginia’s most challenging traffic cases, such as vehicular manslaughter and leaving the accident scene.
-Call our Law Office of Michael A. Pignone today at 703-988-5882 to schedule a free consultation and speak with a skilled Virginia traffic violation lawyer right away.